-Because they are focused on the individual, the nation’s top liberal arts colleges help students understand, develop and use their own intellectual resources.
+Because they are focused on the individual, liberal arts colleges help students understand, develop and use their own intellectual resources.
 Faculty members at these colleges believe a liberal arts education is a way of knowing and living, an individualized process of growth focused on intellectual engagement and involvement that is deeply personal, highly communal and grounded in the development of critical and analytical thinking, effective and persuasive communication, and active and ethical engagement.

 America’s liberal arts colleges also believe higher learning is best developed in a residential environment carefully designed to supplement the formal academic program.
 For the student, such active involvement includes not only participating fully in the classroom, but also sharing one’s talents and skills with both the campus and the surrounding communities.
 In this way, a liberal education fosters a predisposition toward lifelong learning, and the active engagement nurtured on and off campus carries over to one’s personal and professional lives.
-As such, graduates of the nation’s top liberal arts colleges are valued members of society because they are trained to see the connections and articulate the ideas that lead to new possibilities.
+As such, graduates of liberal arts colleges are valued members of society because they are trained to see the connections and articulate the ideas that lead to new possibilities.

 Though small in number when compared to America’s large public universities, liberal arts college graduates are represented disproportionately among leaders in the arts, education, science and medicine, public service and business.
-A 1998 study found that even though only 3 percent of American college graduates were educated at a residential liberal arts college, alumni of these colleges accounted for:
+A 1998 study found that even though only 3 percent of American college graduates were educated at residential liberal arts colleges, alumni of these colleges accounted for:

 - 8 percent of Forbes magazine’s listing of the nation’s wealthiest CEOs in 1998